Top Questions You Should Be Asking When Buying a Diamond

 Fink's Exclusive .50ct Round Diamond Four Prong Scroll Detail Solitaire Engagement Ring

-First thing’s first.
-Take a moment to sit down and make a list of your finances, priorities, and ideas you have brewing in your head.
+When buying diamond jewelry, take a moment to sit down and make a list of your finances, priorities, and ideas you have brewing in your head.
 Carefully consider your budget, as you certainly don’t want to over-extend yourself on an engagement ring.
-This will help you stay within your limits, should you get carried away when you see the brilliant cuts and carats available to you.
-We know how quickly you can fall in love with a gorgeous two-carat diamond, but staying within your budget will always be the smarter path to take.
+This will help you stay within your limit should you get carried away when you see the brilliant cuts and carats available to you.
+We know how quickly you can fall in love with a gorgeous two-carat diamond, but staying within your budget will always be the smarter path to take when buying diamond jewelry.

-Lastly, review this handy guide to educate yourself on purchasing a quality diamond engagement ring.
+Lastly, review this handy diamond buying guide to educate yourself on purchasing a quality diamond engagement ring.
 You’ll begin to prioritize which aspects are most meaningful to you.
 You’ll also get a feel for which areas you would like to learn more about as you narrow down your selections.
-Above all else, savor this time and remember what awaits you at the end of your engagement ring purchase!
+Above all else, savor this time and remember what awaits you after buying your diamond ring!

-Let’s dive into essential questions you should ask when purchasing a diamond.
+Let’s dive into essential questions you should ask when buying a diamond.

-What is Diamond Type and Does it Matter?
+What is Diamond Type, and Does it Matter When Buying a Diamond?

 The Studio Collection Pear Shape Diamond Double Halo Split Shank Engagement Ring